logto-io/docs/docs/docs/references/users/README.md

 :::

+You cannot update the user's role_names using Admin Console for now.

 #### application_id

 application_id is the [application ID](../applications/#application-id) (i.e., [client id](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/)) that the user first registered.

 #### last_signed_in_at

-_last signed in at_ is the timestamp with the timezone when the user signed in last time.
+last_signed_in_at is the timestamp with the timezone when the user signed in last time.

 #### password_encrypted

 password_encrypted is used to store the user's encrypted password.

-When the user has not registered with their username and password, their password_encrypted may be empty.
+When the user has not registered with their username and password, its value may be empty.
-The password before encryption should be at least six characters.
+If its value is non-empty, its original content before encryption should be at least six characters.

 #### password_encryption_method

 password_encryption_method is used to encrypt the user's password.
-When the user has not registered with their username and password, their password_encryption_method may be empty.
+When the user has not registered with their username and password, its value may be empty.

 Logto uses [Argon2](https://en.wikipedia.org/wiki/Argon2)'s implementation [node-argon2](https://github.com/ranisalt/node-argon2) as the encryption method by default; see the reference for details if you're interested.